Cross Ram & Co can advise and assist with

 - transactions by auction

-Do remember that there are few circumstances in which a solicitor is able to act for both seller and buyer.
+Do remember that there are very limited circumstances in which a solicitor is able to act for both seller and buyer.
 This is to avoid conflict of interests so remember that, whether selling or buying, your solicitor is acting for you.
-The process may be frustrating and seem long-winded (although helped these days by online processes and use of emails) but all the ‘faff’ is designed to identify problems that could have financial implications.
+The process may be frustrating and seem long-winded (although helped these days by online processes and use of emails) but all the ‘faff’ is designed to identify problems that could have adverse financial implications to you.

-Only once all points are satisfied can an exchange of contracts take place – the point at which both seller and buyer are irrevocably committed to the deal.
+Only once all points are satisfied can an exchange of contracts take place.
+Exchange is the point at which both seller and buyer are irrevocably committed to the deal.

 The procedure includes ensuring that the sale proceeds are sufficient to discharge any mortgage (which could otherwise affect the buyer) and the seller is asked to provide a lot of practical information including copy planning permissions, building certificates and any warranties.
 Some of this may have been provided already as part of the Estate Agents pack but a more comprehensive picture is usually required.